Naviga nel sito della Scuola di Scienze Matematiche Fisiche e Naturali

 Quantum theory of solids

-Solid-state and photonics laboratory
+Solid state physics and photonics laboratory

-One elective course from:
+One course to choose from:

 Theoretical physics

-One elective course from:
+One course to choose from:

 Astrophysics